aliyun/terraform-provider-alicloud/website/docs/r/cms_group_metric_rule.html.markdown

 * `rule_id` - (Required, ForceNew) The ID of the alert rule.
 * `silence_time` - (Optional) The mute period during which new alerts are not reported even if the alert trigger conditions are met.
 Unit: seconds.
 Default value: `86400`, which is equivalent to one day.
 * `webhook` - (Optional) The callback URL.
-* `targets` - (Optional, Available in 1.189.0+) The information about the resource for which alerts are triggered.
+* `targets` - (Optional, Computed, Available in 1.189.0+) The information about the resource for which alerts are triggered.
+See the following `Block targets`.

 #### Block escalations